 The Battersby’s Green Snake (Philothamnus battersbyi) is a harmless, non-venomous, medium-sized, green snake from East Africa.
 It is very common in Kenya.

 It grows to 70 centimetres (about 2 feet) long.
 It has a pointed tail.

-They live in moist woodlands and savanna, often near streams and lakes.
+It lives in moist woodlands and savanna, often near streams and lakes.

-They feed mainly on frogs, lizards and small fish.
+It feeds mainly on frogs, lizards and small fish.

 Photographer: Martina Nicolls

 Martina Nicolls: SIMILAR BUT DIFFERENT IN THE ANIMAL KINGDOM